fablabbrighton/digital-fabrication-module/docs/_course-notes-lm225-2020/intro.md

 * A working website with:
   * An 'about' page
-  * A page for this week
+  * A page for this week covering how you made your site, problems you encountered and how you overcame them

 ### Extra credit (50-100%)